pkainz/MICCAI2015/README.md

 # MICCAI 2015
 ## Bone Marrow Dataset
-This repository hosts the supplementary image data used in ...
+This repository hosts the supplementary image data used in the MICCAI 2015 paper: